jrduncan831/Global-Optimization-Software/README.md

 ## Demo

-The script demo_bgsd.py is a short demo of how you can find a saddle point for an Aluminum Adatom on a (100) Surface with BGSD.
-The low energy saddle points found and probabilities of finding various saddle points for this system can be found in Figures 6 and 8 of the BGSD publication.
+The script demo_global_opt.py is a short demo of how you can combine basin and minima hopping with our software and optimize a 38 atom Lennard-Jones cluster.

 ## Results